Here you'll find details pertaining to a variety of

 single or annual Oversize Load Permit.

-You need a permit to undertake any activity within a right of way or on public lands within the City of Barrie:
+You need a permit to undertake any activity within a right of way or on public lands within the City of Barrie.
+Property owner or contractors must obtain a

-Sign By-law.
-Various types of signs may or may not be prohibited under the by-law; please review the by-law to ensure you are in compliance at all times prior to any sign being installed or erected
+By-law.
+Various types of signs may or may not be prohibited under the By-law; please review the By-law to ensure you are in compliance at all times prior to any sign being installed or erected

 mobile sign permits can be made at the Enforcement Services Office, 45 Cedar Pointe Drive, Barrie, Ontario during regular business hours, Monday to Friday, from 8:30am–4:30pm.